normancarcamo/alto-challenge/README.md

 6. You can see the details of a Blog Post
 7. You can send a message using the `Contact Us` section
 8. You can see a `About Us`
+9. You can see the whole site in sm/md/lg/xl+ due to is responsive mobile first approach.
-9. Local Storage is used to save/load the Blog information
+10. Local Storage is used to save/load the Blog information (fake initial data is provided)

 ## Run